chall32/chall32.github.io/_posts/2020-04-06-workaround-esxi-cpu-unsupported.md

 Job done.
 ESXi7 installed, CPU ID returned to normal.

-Next time in part 2, we'll take a closer look at eax numbers and I'll detail how I arrived at the working eax numbers.
+Next time in [part 2](https://polarclouds.co.uk/workaround-esxi-cpu-unsupported-pt2/), we'll take a closer look at EAX numbers and I'll detail how I arrived at the working EAX numbers.

 -Chris